EverettYou/everettyou.github.io/pages/1_research.md

 ### Correlated Quantum Many-Body System

-Electrons and spins are microscopic degrees of freedom governed by quantum mechanics.
-When they are put together and interact with each other strongly, exotic collective phenomena can emerge in the system, which goes beyond the simple sum of the behavior of each individual.
-The study of quantum many-body systems also has important practical applications, ranging from designing correlated materials to making quantum devices.
+Quantum mechanics governs the microscopic degrees of freedom of electrons and spins.
+When strongly interacting, these systems can exhibit exotic collective phenomena beyond the simple sum of individual behaviors.
+Studying quantum many-body systems has important practical applications, from designing new materials to building quantum devices.

 #### Unconvensional Superconductor